Article

 Sometimes, a foreign national can extend their H-1B classification beyond the maximum limit of six years.
 However, this is possible only if the foreign national has:

-Schedule a free consultation with our Mobility Account Executives now
+Ready to see how it could work for you?
+Schedule a free consultation with our Mobility team today.

 Deel gives us the peace of mind of knowing that in these visa situations, the employee will get the support they need.